soveng/website/src/content/concept/-index.md

       - Crave long, oxytocin-fueled walks and thrive on rapid feedback
       - Believe that freedom-tech is the moral imperative of our time
       - Want to build the future they want to see
+      - Are willing to be fully present and participate in the full program

       **The Magic Formula**: When you bring 21 value-aligned people together in a place that's super Bitcoin-friendly, beautiful, and allows for spontaneous creation, magical things are bound to happen.